NebraLtd/helium-miner-software/how_to_add_new_hotspot.md

 #### BUTTON
 This parameter defines the GPIO input for Bluetooth advertisement start.

 Hotspots needed to be accessed via Bluetooth sometimes.
 Especially at the beginning, onboarding time.
 But keeping the required Bluetooth interface on all the time imposes two problems.
-First, it is a security thread and leaks some information to trace the device.
-Second it also effects power consumption negatively as the device is expected to work 7/24.
+Firstly, it is a security threat and leaks some information to trace the devices.
+It also effects power consumption negatively as the device is expected to work 7/24.

 This input triggers the Bluetooth advertisement process and then the user can access it via Bluetooth interface.